Alexander Wilson (astronomer)

-In 1784, his son Patrick Wilson succeeded him as Regius Professor of Practical Astronomy at the University of Glasgow.
+He was the first Regius Professor of Practical Astronomy at the University of Glasgow.

 Early life

-Wilson was born in St Andrews, Fife, the son of Patrick Wilson, the town clerk.
-Alexander was educated at the University of St Andrews, graduating in 1733, aged 18, with an MA.
+Wilson was born in St Andrews, Fife, the son of Clara Fairfoul and Patrick Wilson, the town clerk of St Andrews.
+He was educated at the University of St Andrews, graduating in 1733 with an MA.

 He was first apprenticed to a physician in St Andrews where he became skilled in constructing mercury thermometers in glass.
 In 1737, he left for London to make his fortune, He found work as assistant to a French surgeon-apothecary, which included caring for his patients.
 During this time he was introduced to Lord Isla who like Wilson was interested in astronomy, and Wilson constructed instruments for Isla during 1738.

 After visiting a type foundry with a friend in London, he had an idea for making better typefaces.
 He and his friend John Baine returned to St Andrews in 1739, where they started a type foundry business in 1742.
 For example, in 1756 Wilson Greek typefaces were used to print classics of Greek literature.